mustafa0x/navgo/readme.md

 - `listen()` — wires global listeners (`popstate`, `pushstate`, `replacestate`, click) and optional hover/tap preloading; immediately processes the current location.
 - `unlisten()` — removes listeners added by `listen()`.
 - `run(e?)` — processes the current `location.pathname`.
 Skips work when `e?.state?.__navaid?.shallow` is true; applies scroll behavior described above.
-- `preload(uri)` — pre-executes a route’s `loaders` for a path and caches the result; concurrent calls are deduped.
+- `preload(uri)` — pre-executes a route's `loaders` for a path and caches the result; concurrent calls are deduped.
 - `pushState(url?, state?)` — shallow push that updates the URL and `history.state` without route processing.
 - `replaceState(url?, state?)` — shallow replace that updates the URL and `history.state` without route processing.

-### Built-in Matchers
+### Built-in Validators

 - `Navaid.int({ min?, max? })` — `true` iff the value is an integer within optional bounds.
 - `Navaid.oneOf(iterable)` — `true` iff the value is in the provided set.

-Attach validators via a route tuple’s `data.matchers` to constrain matches.
+Attach validators via a route tuple's `data.param_validators` to constrain matches.